vogent/vogent-turn/README.md

 ## Examples

 Sample scripts can be found in the `examples/` directory.
-`python3.10 examples/basic_usage.py` downloads an audio file and runs the turn detector.
+`python examples/basic_usage.py` downloads an audio file and runs the turn detector.
-`python3.10 examples/batch_processing.py` downloads two audio files and runs the turn detector with a batched input.
+`python examples/batch_processing.py` downloads two audio files and runs the turn detector with a batched input.
 `request_batcher.py` is a sample implementation of a thread for continuous receiving and batching of requests (e.g. in a production setting).

 ---